 - Design the graphical page layout to include your logo and business colors, making sure there is enough room on the page for sidebar advertisements, sign-up boxes, etc. This is the time when a good website designer can make this process easy.

 - While your website designer is working on some preliminary designs, it’s time for you to edit and/or write your website text.
-Take a look at all your existing pages: are they talking to the audience and helping them solve a problem or reach a goal?
+Take a look at all your existing pages: Does the text talk to the audience and helping them solve a problem or reach a goal?
+Is your marketing message clear?
+Has your business focus changed and now your website needs new copy?
 If you’re not good at copy writing, consider hiring a copywriter to help you with the text updates.

 - While you’re busy writing, don’t forget SEO work to increase your rankings on search engines.
 Choose your keywords and make sure those keywords are in your text.
 Note: there’s more to SEO than putting your keywords in your text, but choosing and adding your keywords is the first step.